 - Continue the pregnancy and give the baby up for adoption.

 Continue the pregnancy and raise the child by yourself.

 You can continue with school or work during pregnancy.
 After delivery, you may need to make arrangements for childcare while you work or finish school.
 Other parents may be available to trade off baby-sitting.
-Fathers may continue to be involved and help with finances and childcare.
+The baby’s father may continue to be involved and help with finances and childcare.
 Courts may require fathers to pay support.
 The Department of Family and Social Services can help with housing and financial assistance.
-Go to www.IN.GOv/fssa for more information.
+Go to www.in.gov/fssa/ for more information.
 Single parenting seems to work best for women who have financial resources and family support.

 Continue the pregnancy and share the responsibility with your partner.